-The Bloch-Torrey equation (\ref{BT}) is an adequate effective description at the $\mu$m level, commensurate with typical diffusion length scales probed with dMRI.
+The mesoscopic Bloch-Torrey equation (\ref{BT}) is an adequate effective description at the $\mu$m level, commensurate with typical diffusion length scales probed with dMRI.
 It is a mesoscopic equation in the sense that it involves scales in-between the quantum-mechanical molecular dynamics on the nm scale and the measurable signal in mm-sized MRI voxels.
 While the averaging up to the mesoscopic scale is already performed in its $\r$-dependent parameters, it is our task to perform the remaining averaging over a macroscopic voxel $V$ inherent to the observed (complex-valued) signal $S[t,{\bf g}(t)]\propto \int_V \! \d\r\, m(t,\r)$, for which the $\mu$m-level spatially varying relaxation rates and diffusive properties produce the observable deviations from mono-exponential relaxation and Gaussian diffusion.
-It is because of this averaging, that in contrast to the quantum-mechanical description at the molecular level \cite{BPP,Abragam} and classical electrodynamics-based considerations used in designing the MR hardware, addressing the mesoscopic tissue complexity requires bringing the tools and intuition from condensed matter and statistical physics.
+It is because of this averaging that addressing the mesoscopic tissue complexity requires bringing the tools and intuition from condensed matter and statistical physics, in contrast to the quantum-mechanical description at the molecular level \cite{BPP,Abragam} and classical electrodynamics-based considerations used in designing MR hardware.

-The overarching goals of ``microstructural", or ``mesoscopic" MRI modeling are {\bf (\roman{enumi})} \begin{enumerate} \item To identify the relevant tissue-specific parameters, which originate from $R_1(\r)$, $R_2(\r)$, $D(\r)$, $\Omega(\r)$, and survive in the voxel-averaged signal (i.e. to build an appropriate effective theory for the macroscopic signal);
+The overarching goals of ``microstructural", or ``mesoscopic" MRI modeling are {\bf (\roman{enumi})} \begin{enumerate} \item To identify the relevant tissue-specific parameters, which contribute to $R_1(\r)$, $R_2(\r)$, $D(\r)$, $\Omega(\r)$, and survive in the voxel-averaged signal (i.e., to build an appropriate effective theory for the macroscopic signal);

-\item To suggest optimal ways to probe them (i.e. to solve the corresponding parameter estimation problem). \end{enumerate} Notice that to keep our terminology reasonably rigorous, we separated {\it modeling} into {\it theory} and {\it parameter estimation} (sometimes called ``fitting"); hence our title.
+\item To suggest optimal ways to probe them (i.e., to solve the corresponding parameter estimation problem). \end{enumerate} Notice that to keep our terminology reasonably rigorous, we separated {\it modeling} into {\it theory} and {\it parameter estimation} (sometimes called ``fitting"); hence our title.
 These two facets of modeling require very different tools and ways of thinking, as we will see below in Sections \ref{sec:Dt} and \ref{sec:gauss}, respectively.